raycast/extensions/extensions/pipe-commands/README.md

 The Pipe command syntax is very similar to the script command syntax, with some caveats:

-- Only the `title` and `packageName` field are parsed (the other fields are ignored, you can still provide them for documentation !)
+- Only the `title`, `icon` and `packageName` fields are parsed (the other fields are ignored, you can still provide them for documentation !)
+  - The icon field only accepts Raycast API Icons (ex: `Globe`, `Trash`...) instead of emoji and images paths.
 - A new field is introduced: `@raycast.input`.
 It is similar to the script command arguments, but support other types.

   | field          | description                                | values       | required |